Health. No Alzheimer’s if you cycle six minutes a day?

 Improved cognitive performance

 Their work, published in The Journal of Physiology, shows that a short but intense cycle of physical exercise increases the production of a certain protein essential for learning and memory.
-And could therefore protect the brain from age-related cognitive decline.
+And might therefore protect the brain from age-related cognitive decline.

 This protein, called brain-derived neurotrophic factor (or BDNF for Brain-Derived Neurotrophic Factor) promotes neuroplasticity (the brain’s ability to form new connections) and the survival of neurons.